moskrin/glmatrix-plasma-wallpaper/README.md

 ./build.sh
 ```

+There may be an error about removing a file, that's just the upgrade part of the script and is fine to ignore on a new install.

 This compiles the shader and installs the wallpaper plugin.
 To activate it:

 1. Right-click your desktop and select "Configure Desktop and Wallpaper"